generality/Recombination_rate_estimation/README.md

 Step3.py/Step4.py/Step5.py:

 In this step, we convert gmap to rmap.
-Like Decode genetic method[4], we use the linear interpolation to calculate the SRR(standard recombination rate).
+Like Decode genetic method[4], we use the linear interpolation to calculate the SRR.

     Input parameters include: